Roulette Terms and Slang

 A bet numbers on the roulette betting surface is called a street.
 These bets pay out at 11-1 and have an 8% chance of winning.
 Also Trio Bet.

 Similar to en prison, where your bet rides over for another spin if the ball lands in zero when you make an even money bet, like odd/even.
 Played on some American Roulette wheels.
+Or you get half your money bet (like la Partage rule).

 A stingy tipper, one with mothballs in his wallet.
 Opposite to a George.